dandemeyere/cache-flow/Readme.markdown

 ```

 So what does Cache Flow do?
-It generates a random expiration time in between the range of time you configured.
-The Rails cache `expires_in` option accepts a number that is seconds from now that the cache should expire.
-For us, we chose 1-4am PST for the defined range of when we want our cache to expire since our server's traffic load is light during that window of time.
+It generates a random expiration time in between the range of time you configured from now (random time in the future in between your defined range - Time.now.to_i).
+The Rails cache `expires_in` option accepts a number that is seconds from now that the cache should expire so we chose 1-4am PST for the defined range of when we want our cache to expire since our server's traffic load is light during that window of time.

 ### Background - Straight Cache Homey
 To understand the problem Cache Flow is solving, it's helpful to under [how caching works in Rails](http://api.rubyonrails.org/classes/ActiveSupport/Cache/Store.html).
 There are two common cache busting techniques for the Rails cache store.
 The first is to use a dynamic cache key that busts itself.
 Example: